jjangsangy/PulseOximeter/README.md

 Building a Pulse Oximeter

 =========================

+![Demo Pulse Oximeter][cover]

 Introduction
 ------------

 [Pulse oximetry] is a non-invasive medical diagnostic technique used to measure a persons oxygen saturation.

-In medicine, oxygen saturation (SaO~2), measures the percentage of hemoglobin binding sites in the bloodstream occupied by oxygen.
+In medicine, oxygen saturation (SaO2), measures the percentage of hemoglobin binding sites in the bloodstream occupied by oxygen.
 A puse oximeter relies on the light absorption characteristics of oxygenated/deoxygenated hemoglobin based on an oxygen-hemoglobin dissociation curve represented by the following formula.

 ![O2 Saturation][heme]